Historically, Google had two kinds of projects: API projects and App Engine

 The two types of identifiers are used differently in different contexts, and create a lot of complexity for application development.
 One critical issue is that applications cannot reliably join data from different services, because different services use different project identifiers.

-TL;DR: The project number is the canonical identifier, and the project ID is an alias; however, unlike normal aliases, it may be returned if it is what the user sent.
+TL;DR: The project number is the canonical identifier, and the project ID is an alias; however, unlike normal aliases, it should be returned if it is what the user sent.
 Additionally, third-party services are unable to accept project IDs.

 The rationale for this is:

 - Each resource should always have one canonical identifier.

 - However, even though the project number is the canonical identifier, a policy of returning it even if the user sent a project ID has proven to be unfriendly to both humans and declarative tools.